 Within a given kind, however, different experts might disagree on how a particular phenomenon should be analyzed.
 Unlike programming languages, there's no clear and exact definition of how this should be done.

-For instance, imagine we were trying to find the tokens in the English sentence "He didn't go."
+For instance, imagine we were trying to find the tokens in the English sentence "They didn't go."
 In particular, consider the string "didn't".
 One possible interpretation is that this should be split into two tokens: "did" and "not".
-Then the alternative sentence "He did not go" would have the same set of tokens.
+Then the alternative sentence "They did not go" would have the same set of tokens.
 Another possibility is to say that it should be split into the tokens "did" and "n't".
 The latter token would not normally be considered a word, but this approach retains more information about the surface string, which can sometimes be useful.
 Or perhaps that contraction should be considered a single word.

 Regardless which choice is made, that choice should be made consistently.
 This is precisely the role of a specification: to decide what a correct representation should be.